-The paper investigates the degree to which buyers choose to diversify their use of payment methods for in-person purchases.
+This article investigates the degree to which buyers choose to diversify their use of payment methods for in-person purchases.
 Some buyers use only one payment instrument.
 Others combine the use of mostly cash, credit, and debit cards, and a few paper checks and prepaid cards.
-To each survey respondent, I apply three concentration measures over the use of payment instruments.
-Results show that the degree of consumers' payment concentration exhibits almost no correlation with consumer demographics, payment volume, or aggregate value.
+To each survey respondent, I apply three concentration and inequality measures over the use of payment instruments.
+Results show that the average and median degree of consumers' payment concentration only slightly decline with payment volume and exhibit almost no correlation with consumer demographics.

-Keywords: Multiple payment methods, consumer payment choice, payment instruments, in-person purchases, concentration measures
+Keywords: Multiple payment methods, consumer payment choice, payment instruments, in-person purchases, concentration and inequality measures.